diwashpandey/CortexNvim/README.md

 8 directories, 30 files

-Each file has a single, clear responsibility, nothing is mixed or redundant.
+Each file has a single, clear responsibility... nothing is mixed or redundant.
 The modular layout allows you to read, replace, or extend any feature independently.

 ---